sstallion/go-hid/README.md

 [![](https://img.shields.io/github/license/sstallion/go-hid.svg)][4]

-Package `hid` provides an idiomatic interface to HIDAPI, a simple library for communicating with USB and Bluetooth HID devices on Linux, Mac, and Windows.
+Package `hid` provides an idiomatic interface to HIDAPI, a simple library for communicating with USB and Bluetooth HID devices on FreeBSD, Linux, macOS, and Windows.

 See https://github.com/signal11/hidapi for details.